Contact Lens Eye Exams

 Base curve measurement

-Is how much the back of the contact lens needs to curve to fit your cornea.
+is how much the back (inside) of the contact lens needs to curve to fit your cornea properly.

 Diameter

-Is the size of your contacts depending on the type of lens you wear.
+determines the size of your contacts, which varies depending on the type of contact lens you wear.

 Lens brand (or material)